Zero-Tang/NoirVisor/README.md

 ```

 ## Windows Driver
 To build a kernel-mode driver on Windows, you should download and mount Enterprise Windows Driver Kit 11 (Visual Studio Build Tools 16.9.2 and 17.1.5) ISO file to T: and V: drives.
-I recommend using [WinCDEmu](https://wincdemu.sysprogs.org/download/) to mount the ISO on system startup if you are looking for a free virtual ISO Drive. <br>
+I recommend using [WinCDEmu](https://wincdemu.sysprogs.org/download/) to mount the ISO on system startup if you are looking for a free virtual ISO Drive. \
 Then run the provided batch file to build it.
 You might have to mount the ISO file manually everytime on your machine startup in that I failed to find a script that mount an ISO to a specific drive letter.
-If you use WinCDEmu, however, you may order the system to mount EWDK10 and specify its drive letter during startup. <br>
+If you use WinCDEmu, however, you may order the system to mount EWDK10 and specify its drive letter during startup. \
-You may download the EWDK11 (with VS Build Tools 16.9.2) from Microsoft: https://docs.microsoft.com/en-us/legal/windows/hardware/enterprise-wdk-license-2019-New <br>
+You may download the EWDK11 (with VS Build Tools 16.9.2) from Microsoft: https://docs.microsoft.com/en-us/legal/windows/hardware/enterprise-wdk-license-2019-New \
-You may download the EWDK11 (with VS Build Tools 17.1.5) from Microsoft: https://docs.microsoft.com/en-us/legal/windows/hardware/enterprise-wdk-license-2022 <br>
+You may download the EWDK11 (with VS Build Tools 17.1.5) from Microsoft: https://docs.microsoft.com/en-us/legal/windows/hardware/enterprise-wdk-license-2022 \
 Make sure you have downloaded the correct version.
 NoirVisor would continue updating.
-If not using correct version, you might fail to compile the latest version of NoirVisor. <br>
+If not using correct version, you might fail to compile the latest version of NoirVisor. \
-Note that EWDK11 with VS Build Tools **newer than 16.9.2 has removed import library for Windows 7**. <br>
+Note that EWDK11 with VS Build Tools **newer than 16.9.2 has removed import library for Windows 7**. \
 Presets for Free/Release build are available.
 Please note that the compiled binary under Free build does not come along with a digital signature.
 You might have to sign it yourself.

 ## EFI Application and Runtime Driver
 Due to different EFI firmware implementation, most modern computer firmware does not support booting an EFI Runtime Driver directly.
 Therefore, it is necessary to build a separate EFI Application.
-In this way, modern computer firmware will boot, and the application can load runtime driver into memory. <br>
+In this way, modern computer firmware will boot, and the application can load runtime driver into memory. \
 To build a EFI Runtime Driver and Application, you should NASM and TianoCore EDK II.
 To install TianoCore EDK II, you may download latest release source code and extract to path `C:\UefiDKII`.
-Also, you should mount [EWDK11 with VS Build Tools 17.1.5](https://docs.microsoft.com/en-us/legal/windows/hardware/enterprise-wdk-license-2022) to V: drive. <br>
+Also, you should mount [EWDK11 with VS Build Tools 17.1.5](https://docs.microsoft.com/en-us/legal/windows/hardware/enterprise-wdk-license-2022) to V: drive. \
 You may download NASM from its official website: https://www.nasm.us/pub/nasm/stable/win64/.
-Make sure you have added the directory to the `PATH` environment variable. <br>
+Make sure you have added the directory to the `PATH` environment variable. \
 You may download LLVM from GitHub: https://github.com/llvm/llvm-project/releases.
-Download the Win64 option. <br>
+Download the Win64 option. \
 You may download EDK II from GitHub: https://github.com/tianocore/edk2/releases.
-Download the source code. <br>
+Download the source code. \
 NoirVisor also use EDK II Libraries.
 However, they should be pre-compiled.
 Visit [EDK-II-Library](https://github.com/Zero-Tang/EDK-II-Library) on GitHub in order to build them.

 ## Disassembler
 Project NoirVisor chooses Zydis as NoirVisor's disassembler engine.
 You should pre-compile Zydis as a static library.
-Visit the [documents for disassembler](src/disasm/readme.md) for further details. <br>
+Visit the [documents for disassembler](src/disasm/readme.md) for further details. \
 In that Zydis is included as a submodule, and because Zydis itself has a submodule, you must clone this repository recursively.

 ## Python script